CTalkerO/SymfonyLogEvent/README.md

 # SymfonyLogEvent
 Symfony Log Events by LifeCycle

-This Symfony Log is code based on the knpLabs <a href="https://github.com/KnpLabs/DoctrineBehaviors">DoctrineBehaviors</a>.
+1. This Symfony Log is code based on the knpLabs <a href="https://github.com/KnpLabs/DoctrineBehaviors">DoctrineBehaviors</a>.
+2. This Symfony Log is auto log times, timestampable, use <a href="http://symfony.com/doc/current/doctrine/common_extensions.html">Gedmo</a>.
+You can change it into manual.

 ###Support many-to-many fileds change detection###
 ###All registered CRUD logs###